Reading-on-Thames Festival 2018

 The Reading-on-Thames Festival is sponsored by R+, the landmark new office building opposite Reading Station and Reading UK CIC, the marketing and operating company for Reading.
 Generously supported by Arts Council England.

 Programme sponsors and other supporters:

-The Reading-on-Thames Festival is organised by Reading UK CIC, the marketing and operating company for Reading, with support from Reading Borough Council, Reading Arts and the University of Reading.
+The Reading-on-Thames Festival is organised by Reading UK, the marketing and operating company for Reading, with support from Reading Borough Council, Reading Arts and the University of Reading.

-Reading UK CIC were the lead partner for 2016’s Reading Year of Culture and are the organisers for the inaugural Reading Cultural Awards 2017 later this month.
+Reading UK were the lead partner for 2016’s Reading Year of Culture and are the organisers for the Reading Cultural Awards.

-Nigel Horton Baker, Executive Director of Reading UK CIC, said: ‘This new Festival comes about as a direct result of last year’s Reading Year of Culture.
+Nigel Horton Baker, Executive Director of Reading UK, said: ‘This new Festival came about as a direct result of 2016’s Reading Year of Culture.
 Reading’s vibrant arts scene is developing into a real asset to the people living and working in Reading as well as a draw to businesses and people considering relocating here.
 The Reading on Thames Festival will celebrate Reading’s riverfront locations and heritage and provide a great platform to showcase arts, culture and heritage in the town.’